The Wonders of Winter Pesto

 A food processor is the easiest way to make pesto.
 Or you can make your pesto the traditional way with a mortar and pestle if you are so inclined.

 Pesto recipes all use variations of the same formula.
 Use a clove of garlic, an ounce or two of Parmesan, a few tablespoons of toasted pine nuts or other toasted nuts or seeds, a half teaspoon of salt or so, maybe a tablespoon or so of lemon juice.
-Then drizzle olive oil into your food processor to get to your preferred consistency.
+Then drizzle olive oil into your food processor to get to your preferred consistency as you blitz it all together.

 How to serve winter pesto